 Once the jury sets the number of violations, it plays no role in setting the amount of False Claims Act penalties.
 United States ex rel.
 Landis v.
 Tailwind Sports Corp., 292 F. Supp.
 3d 211, 214–15 (D.D.C.
 2017).
 In Cook County v.
 United States ex rel.
 Chandler, the Supreme Court explained that in a False Claims Act case, the “court alone” sets the FCA penalty.
 538 U.S. 119, 132 (2003).

 Courts are given, “considerable discretion” in setting False Claims Act penalty amounts.
 U.S. ex rel.
 Rigsby v.
 State Farm Fire & Cas.
 Co., No. 1:06CV433-HSO-RHW, 2014 WL 691500, at *6 (S.D.
 Miss.
 Feb.
 21, 2014).
 But, the False Claims Act does not tell courts exactly what to consider when setting a civil FCA penalty.
 Therefore, courts consider many factors (they call this a “totality of the circumstances” test).
 Some of these factors include:

 As we’ve discussed in elsewhere, government intervention is the most important factor in the success of a False Claims Act case.
 Part of this is because the vast resources of the government often convince defendants to settle.
 While settlements are a good thing for whistleblowers and the government, however, there is a possible downside.

 Settlements require the agreement of both sides.
-When the Government settles a False Claims Act case they generally do not insist on payment for potential penalties.
+When the Government settles a False Claims Act case they generally do not rely on the potential False Claims Act penalties to arrive at a settlement number.
 Instead, the settlements are usually based on a multiple of the agreed-upon damages.